js216/CeNTREX/DAQ/README.md

 The datasets in these groups are rows of datapoints, where the first column is always the UNIX time of when the data was taken, offset by the time the run was begun.

-This allows us to store the data as single-precision (i.e. 4-byte) floating-point values.
+Ofsetting the time allows us to store the data as single-precision (i.e. 4-byte) floating-point values.
 These have ~7.2 decimal digits of precision; if we want timestamps to be specified down to 1 second of precision, a single run can be recorded for up to ~115 days.
 (Using double-precision floats would eliminate the need for the time offset, but would require twice as much storage space.)

-The time offset is recorded as the `time_offset` attribute of each dataset;
-other attributes provide column names, units, and other additional information (e.g., ion gauge emission current setting).
+The time offset is recorded as the `time_offset` attribute of each dataset; other attributes provide column names, units, and other additional information (e.g., ion gauge emission current setting).

 ## Drivers